 Toyota hopes revamped plug-in sells better than first model

-Toyota has revamped its plug-in hybrid with a longer cruising range and quicker charging, including from a regular home plug, hoping it will sell better than the first model from five years ago that officials acknowledged had flopped.
-Japanese automaker Toyota Motor Corp.'s Prius PHV plug-in went on sale in Japan on Wednesday.
+A visitor takes a photo of a Toyota new Prius PHV plug-in hybrid during a press conference rolling out the new Prius PHV plug-in hybrid in Tokyo, Wednesday, Feb.
+15, 2017.
+Toyota has revamped its plug-in hybrid with a longer cruise range and quicker charging, including from a regular home plug, hoping it will sell better than the first model from five years ago that officials acknowledged had flopped.

 Add your comments below